 Annual Percentage Yield (APY)

 APY is an acronym for Annual Percentage Yield.
-It is a common term used when defining the interest paid in a savings, checking, or other interest bearing account.
+It is a common term used when defining the interest paid in a savings, checking, or other interest-bearing accounts.
 Unlike APR, APY reflects interest paid on interest.
 Thus, APY is always higher than APR.
 Interest is generally compounded quarterly, monthly, or daily.
 As a result, the interest added to your account becomes part of your average daily balance.